aidyw/bosto-2g-linux-kernel-module/README.md

 1. Make the pen driver load automatically when the tablet is plugged in  <-- done (until we find a nicer solution)
 2. Write another or configure USBHID driver to allow remapping of keys and scroll wheels
 3. Try to get the driver updated in the kernel tree so no installation is required in future
+4. Understand and improve the mapping of the rubber tool, to a working software interface.
+Krita etc ?
+5. Consider implementing fuzz factor for the position reports when eraser tool is presented.
+The eraser tool currently reports with a great deal of jitter.
+(Hardware)

 Diagnostics
 ===========